jerrytheo/enVR/README.md

 enVR is a system designed to generate a 3D model from a sequence of 2D orthogonal projections of an object.
 These projections may either be read from a file or captured from a camera.
 The projections involve the front view, the two side planes, the back view and the top view.
 Once the images have been captured, enVR converts them into a 3D model drawn using OpenGL.

-## System Requirements
+## Build Requirements

 1. OpenCV: version 2.4 or higher
 2. FreeGLUT: version 3.0.0
+3. pkg-config
-3. _Optional_ Hardware setup with 5 cameras attached equidistant from the object along the plans described above (Top, Front, Left, Back, Right).
+4. _Optional_ Hardware setup with 5 cameras attached equidistant from the object along the plans described above (Top, Front, Left, Back, Right).

 ## Installation